marius9189/video-truth-annotator/README.md

 - Metadata is written as comment lines at the top of the file and is cleanly skipped by pandas with `comment='#'`
 - Timestamps are in seconds with a **German decimal separator (comma)**, matching the format of the truth CSVs
 - Every timestamp is exactly reproducible: `timestamp = frame / fps`
+- Flight time per jump is simply the difference between a landing and the preceding takeoff
 - If the file is locked while saving (e.g. opened in Excel), a rescue copy is kept in `<video>_events.csv.tmp`

 Load the annotations in Python: